 Perched at the crossroads of West Asia and Eastern Europe, Azerbaijan is a land exploding with contrasts and contradictions.
 From glitzy, cutting-edge, modern structures to timeless rural villages, from semi-desert mud volcanoes to the soaring Caucasus Mountains, Azerbaijan is packed with elements that will tempt you to visit this fascinating land.
-However, when it comes to temptation, there is one particular, outstanding element that hands down takes the cake – Azerbaijan food!
+However, when it comes to temptation, there is one particular, outstanding element that hands down takes the cake – Azerbaijan traditional food!
+So with out further ado here’s a our list of what to what to eat in Baku, Ganja and other Azerbaijani cities.

 Food plays a key role in the culture and history of any region, and Azerbaijan is no exception!
 Featuring a tantalizing blend of Middle Eastern and Eastern European flavours, Azerbaijani cuisine is unbelievably delicious.
 The richness of Azerbaijan food can be credited to the country’s versatile climate, and its location along the Caspian Sea (here’s where the mouth-watering sea food comes from!).